|

 Bill accepts that.
 He does not have a problem with the $25 license fee component of registering a bike.

 What Bill has a problem with is the $480 odd ACC component of it.
-Bill is paying the ACC portion 3 times.

-That's just not on.
 ACC & Government - you will change this system - because it is wrong wrong wrong.

 We will not put up with this.